mabdazzam/mannings_roughness_generator/README.md

 1. Install the zipped plugin;

+        Open QGIS
-        Open QGIS - Manage and Install Plugins - Install from ZIP - Browse and Select ZIP - OK.
+        Manage and Install Plugins
+        Install from ZIP
+        Browse and Select ZIP
+        OK.

 2. Extract and copy the plugin folder into the QGIS plugin directory;

   For Linux;

     ~/.local/share/QGIS/QGIS3/profiles/default/python/plugins/

   For Windows;

      %APPDATA%\QGIS\QGIS3\profiles\default\python\plugins\

+You can also access the plugins directory from;

+      Settings
+      User Profiles
+      Open Active Profile Folder
+      default/python/plugins

-Restart QGIS and activate the plugin from the Plugin Manager.
+3. Restart QGIS and activate the plugin from the Plugin Manager.

 ## Usage